Screening Tests for Psychopathy

-SCREENING IS: Valid and reliable.
-How we estimate the risk for violent or anti-social behavior.
-And prepare to treat it.
+Screening tests can be used to estimate the risk for violent or anti-social behavior — and prepare to treat it.

 Take a Screening Test